msama/go-playbooks/handling-service-termination/README.md

 ##Measuring how long the service was up

 It is often interesting to measure how long the service has been running.
-That can be done by deferring a function before invoking `ListenAndServe`.
+Also while examinging the logs of a malfunctioning service it is often usefult to know if the main process is still running or if it has terminated and when.
+This can be done by deferring a function before invoking `ListenAndServe`.

 ```
 // Used to print the uptime at the end of service execution
 func PrintUptime(start time.Time) {
+	now := time.Now()
-	log.Printf("Service was running for %v\n", time.Now().Sub(start))
+	log.Printf("Service was running for %v\n", now.Sub(start))
+	log.Printf("Service was terminated at %v\n", now)
 }

 func main() {